openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCDestroy.md

 ## Description

-This callback is called when a NPC is destroyed and removed from the server.
+This callback is called when an NPC is destroyed and removed from the server.

 | Name  | Description                        |
 | ----- | ---------------------------------- |